-Question Management response What do you regard as the key events or issues that will have a significant impact on the financial statements for 2020/21?
-The most significant issue for 2020/21 is the impact of the Covid-19 Pandemic on the Council, its activities and its financial position.
-In particular, in this this context, the scale of the Business Grant Support delivered by the Council has been unprecedented.
-2. Have you considered the appropriateness of the accounting policies adopted by Pendle Borough Council?
+What do you regard as the key events or issues that will have a significant impact on the financial statements for 2022/23?
+2. Have you considered the appropriateness The most significant financial issue for 2021/22 remained the impact of the Covid-19 Pandemic on the Council, its activities and its financial position.
+Covid funding and reconciliation covered a number of areas which need to be reconciled and accounted for.
+Business Rates system and reliefs under CARF Covid Grant through the Business Rates system (Omicron grant) Additional Restrictions Grant for Covid grants to Businesses (ARG5 and 6) Household Support Grant COMF (Contain Outbreak Management Fund), SIP (Self Isolation payments) and PSP (Personal Support Payments) General Covid19 Grant from 2020/21 In addition, the Council changed Administration in May 2021 having reduced the number of Elected members down to 33 and the Council coming under Conservative control with a new Leader.
+The Chief Executive left in July 2021 and a new Chief executive started in October 2022 as well as a new Chief Finance Officer (Section 151) in November 2021.
+A new Deputy Section 151 (Financial Services Manager) was appointed in January 2021. of the accounting policies adopted by Pendle Borough Council?
 Have there been any events or transactions that may cause you to change or adopt new accounting policies?
-The Council has reviewed the Accounting Policies that will be used in the preparation of the Statement of Accounts.
-These were approved by the Accounts and Audit Committee on 23 rd March 2021.
+Accounts.
+There were changes to the Policies as set out with the exception of increasing the de minims limits for Accruals from £500 to £1,000 and increasing capital from £5,000 to £10,000.
 3. Is there any use of financial instruments, including derivatives?
 The use of Financial Instruments is determined by the Council's Treasury Management Policy and Strategy.
 The Council does use Financial Instruments but of a typical nature, eg PWLB loans.
 There is no use of derivatives.
 4. Are you aware of any significant transaction outside the normal course of business?
 With the exception of the response to the Covid-19 Pandemic, there have been no transactions outside the normal course of the Council's business.
+5. Are you aware of any changes in circumstances that would lead to impairment of non-current assets?
+None that are likely to have a material impact on the Council's non-current assets as at the Balance Sheet date.